Air Traffic Management and Unmanned Aircraft Act 2021

 Description

 The bill is divided into four parts.
-Part 1 focuses on airspace change proposals, granting the Secretary of State powers to direct individuals and organisations involved in air navigation to prepare and submit proposals, cooperate with each other, and review the operation of implemented proposals.
-These directions must assist in the delivery of the Civil Aviation Authority's (CAA) airspace strategy and are subject to appeal.
-The Secretary of State can delegate these functions to the CAA.
+Part 1 addresses airspace change proposals, giving the Secretary of State powers to direct individuals and organizations involved in air navigation (air navigation service providers, airport operators, etc.) to cooperate in the preparation and implementation of airspace changes, aligned with the Civil Aviation Authority's (CAA) airspace strategy.
+Appeals and enforcement mechanisms are established.

-Part 2 revises the licensing regime for air traffic services under the Transport Act 2000, establishing a clearer procedure for modifying licenses and including appeals processes.
-It also introduces temporary regulations regarding airport slot allocation, granting the Secretary of State power to adjust slot allocation rules in response to significant reductions in air traffic, such as those experienced during the COVID-19 pandemic.
+Part 2 reforms the licensing regime for air traffic services under the Transport Act 2000, introducing a more transparent process for modifying licenses and including provisions for enforcement and appeals.
+It also grants the Secretary of State temporary powers to adjust airport slot allocation regulations in response to the impact of the COVID-19 pandemic until August 24, 2024.

-Part 4 covers general provisions, including the power to make regulations, the geographical extent of the Act, and its commencement date.
+Part 4 covers general provisions, including the power to make regulations, the extent of the Act’s application, and its commencement.

 Government Spending